furkangr/furkangr/README.md

 ## About Me

-Aspiring Data Engineer building end to end data pipelines leveraging python in tandem with Apache Airflow & GCP.
+Aspiring Data Engineer building end to end data pipelines leveraging python in tandem with apache airflow & gcp.
-I've been looking for ways to broaden my area of expertise and currently delving into making use of Apache Spark for big data processing.
+I've been looking for ways to broaden my area of expertise and currently delving into making use of apache spark for big data processing.
-Moreover, I'm GCP certified(Professional Data Engineer Cert).
-Recently, looking to get certified for Databricks Spark Developer path, and keep advancing my skills in DSA.
+Moreover, I'm gcp certified(professional data engineer cert).
+Recently, look to get certified for Databricks Spark Developer path, and also keep advancing my skills in DSA.

 ## What I'm learning